minetest-mods/skinsdb/README.md

 4) Wait for the Minetest server to shut down
 5) Start the server again

-You might want to run `minetest` in a Terminal/Console window to check the log output instantly.
+You might want to run `minetest` or `minetestserver` in a Terminal/Console window to check the log output instantly.

 ### Manual addition